OmarYarali/omaryarali.github.io/_posts/2024-12-15-Controlling-a-DC-Motor-and-RGB-LED-with-an-IR-Remote.md

 *Thermal Radiation*
 Thermal radiation is the electromagnetic radiation emitted by any object with a temperature above absolute zero (0 Kelvin or -273.15°C).
 A black body emits the maximum possible radiation at every wavelength for its temperature.

+*Planck's Law:* Describes the spectral distribution of radiation emitted by a black body at a given temperature.
+*Wien's Displacement Law:* States that the wavelength at which a black body emits the most radiation shifts as its temperature changes.
+Higher temperatures shift the peak emission toward shorter wavelengths (e.g., visible light).
+Stefan-Boltzmann Law: Indicates that the total power radiated by a black body is proportional to the fourth power of its temperature.

+### Bonus Information: Why are objects with emissivity near that of a black body more luminous?
+When emissivity ϵ ≈ 1, it means the object is efficient emitter of radiation, this can be explained through Stefan-Boltzmann's Law and the concept of emissivity.
+If an object has an emissivity near 1 (like a black body), it radiates more power compared to objects with lower emissivity at the same temperature.
+For instance, stars are excellent approximations of black bodies because they absorb and emit radiation extremely efficiently across a wide spectrum of wavelengths.
+Their high temperature (ranging from thousands to millions of Kelvin) means they radiate a huge amount of power according to Stefan-Boltzmann's Law.
+Their emissivity is very close to 1 because they don't reflect much radiation — almost all the energy is emitted as light and other forms of radiation.
+Higher temperature results in exponentially higher radiation (T - P relationship).
+This combination of high temperature and high emissivity makes objects like stars incredibly luminous (they emit vast amounts of light).